 Meet Matt Bennett

 Because Manny's schedule is sometimes booked two years out, we did a nationwide search for someone who could help Manny speak to students.
 After hundreds of applicants, and a very thorough interviewing process, Manny and his team selected Matt as the one person who has the competence, character, and commitment to do this sacred work.
-For four years, Matt has traveled with Manny, leading Turn the Page Assemblies all over the country.
+For over five years, Matt has traveled with Manny, leading Turn the Page Assemblies all over the country.
 Learn more about Matt here: www.TheMattBennett.com

 - Turn the Page Assemblies capture and keep the attention of students so they can learn about their power to change their own lives.